oonrezak/oonrezak/README.md

 I have experience handling a wide range of data types, and with implementing various methodologies to derive insights from data.

 For inquiries, feel free to drop me an email at oonreadvinculago@gmail.com.
-Let's work together!

 # Tools and Skills
 - General programming skills in the Python language with particular emphasis on libraries suited for data manipulation and analysis such as NumPy, Pandas, SciPy, and Statsmodels